-Deputy Emergency Operations M anager Data atial Davisustas Emergency Management On-Call, Bus ness Unit VP, General Manager, Sr. Potential Designates Operations Manager, Operations Manager Reports to Emergency Operations Manager Emergency Operations Manager ICP Counterpart Incident Commander / Deputy Inciden t Commander Forms / Tools 201 Incident Briefing Form, 214 Activit 215 Operational Planning Worksheet ty Log, 214a Individual Activity Lo g Role Responsibilities perations Manager supports and perations Manager on the running of Initiate the opening of the CEOC. the CEOC.
+Deputy Emergency Operations M anager Data atial Davisustas Emergency Management On-Call, Bus ness Unit VP, General Manager, Sr. Potential Designates Operations Manager, Operations Man ager Reports to Emergency Operations Manager ICP Counterpart Incident Commander / Deputy Inciden t Commander Forms / Tools 201 Incident Briefing Form, 214 Activit 215 Operational Planning Worksheet ty Log, 214a Individual Activity Lo g Role Responsibilities perations Manager supports and perations Manager on the running of Initiate the opening of the CEOC. the CEOC.
 If necessary, tl ney may replace the Emergency Acknowledge assigned Operations Manager in th ne event the Emergency Operations objectives from the Incident Manager needs to take a break from the running of the Commander and establish incident.
 When standing in for the Emergency Operations any CEOC specific objectives.
 Manager the Deputy show uld hold the same decision making Develop the CEOC authority as the Emergen cy Operations Manager. organizational structure.
-In the event the Deputy Emergency Operations Manager assumes command of the CEOC, the Emergency Operations Monitor progress of the shift change brief to the Deputy action plan against the anager which should include the objectives. elegation of Authority held by the Ensure information updates Emergency Operations M anager for the incident. are provided to the The roles and responsibili ties of the Deputy Emergency Executive. • therefore identical to those of the Ensure internal and external Emergency Operations M anager.
+In the event the Deputy Emergency Operations Manager assumes command of the CEOC, the Emergency Operations Manager must conduct a shift change brief to the Deputy Approve the 201 Incident Briefing Form for the CEOC.
+Monitor progress of the action plan against the anager which should include the objectives. elegation of Authority held by the Ensure information updates Emergency Operations M anager for the incident. are provided to the The roles and responsibili ties of the Deputy Emergency Executive. • therefore identical to those of the Ensure internal and external Emergency Operations M anager.
 However, if the Emergency communications are ms it necessary, the Deputy accurate.
 Emergency Operation Ma inager may be directed to support or If necessary, ensure recovery even fill any of the other roles within the CEOC. plans are developed to return service levels to normal Digital version See Role Guide for further deta is available at The Pipeline .
 Hard copie